MichaelWangTW/OpenStreetMap/README.md

 # OpenStreetMap

-For this web mapping application, we will focus on four major parts of functions, namely, map rastering, finding shortest route between two user-identified locations, autocomplete searching, and generating turn-by-turn navigation. mainly focus on back-end building
+For this web mapping application, we will focus on four major parts of functions, namely, map rastering, finding shortest route between two user-identified locations, autocomplete searching, and performing step-by-step navigation. mainly focus on back-end building
-Specifically, the web application has functionalities as follows:

 Funtions | Detailed Explanation
 --------------- | ---------------